-Alongside an emphasis on theoretical and methodological breadth, and a teaching focus, the doctoral program in Communication and Media Studies provides resources for research in three overlapping areas: communication institutions; ethics, law and policy; and international and multicultural communication.
-We note that these topics are neither mutually exclusive nor exhaustive.
+Alongside an emphasis on theoretical and methodological breadth, and a teaching focus, the doctoral program in Communication and Media Studies provides opportunities to study with internationally recognized faculty.
+They are leading scholars in a range of overlapping specialties, including media institutions; science, health, and environmental communication; technology and society; game studies; global media; critical/cultural approaches to media and communication; persuasion and media psychology; media and public life; media ethics and law; journalism studies; and visual communication.
+These topics are neither mutually exclusive nor exhaustive.
 For instance, dissertation topics have examined issues of policy within institutions, and diversity in the context of international communication.
-Additionally, it is possible to complete a dissertation on topics not considered areas of program strength.
-For instance, past doctoral students have successfully pursued dissertations that examine audiences and media effects.

-Media institutions.
-A number of our faculty have expertise in the following: political economy of communication; media history; newsroom sociology; community media; new technologies and management of technological change; media management; government/ media relations; organizational-public relations; consumer behavior; social effects of media; and media literacy, journalism studies, science and communication, game studies, visual communication, advertising, and public relations.
+A number of our faculty have expertise in political economy of media and communication; media history; newsroom sociology; community media; new technologies and management of technological change; media management; government/media relations; organizational-public relations; consumer behavior; social effects of media; and media literacy, journalism studies, science and communication, game studies, visual communication, advertising, and public relations.
 The interdisciplinary New Media and Culture Certificate supports these areas.
-Resources outside of the SOJC include many departments but especially Cinema Studies, Political Science, Sociology, Psychology, History, the Lundquist College of Business, the School of Law, and the College of Education.
+Resources outside of the SOIC include many departments but especially Cinema Studies, Political Science, Sociology, Psychology, History, the Lundquist College of Business, the School of Law, and the College of Education.

-Ethics, law and policy.
 Some of our faculty have expertise in the areas of communication ethics, visual ethics, philosophy of communication, media law, media regulation, online privacy, public policy, and communication and democracy.
 Our graduate certificate in Communication Ethics complements this area of strength.
 Resources outside of the SOJC include many departments but especially Philosophy, Psychology, Political Science, Religious Studies, Sociology, Planning, Public Policy & Management, and the School of Law.